dimforge/ncollide/README.md

 2-dimensional and 3-dimensional geometries.
 It might work with higher dimensions (never tried).

+An on-line version of this documentation is available [here](http://crozet.re/ncollide/doc/ncollide3df32/index.html).

 ## Compilation
 You will need the last rust compiler from the master branch.